dbpedia/tablist-extractor/README.md

 ### Requirements

-The extractor is written in Python 2.7.
+* The extractor is written in Python 2.7.
 All the requirements needed to run this project can be installed by executing the below line in the terminal.
 	`pip install -r requirements.txt`

+* For GUI, PyQt4 is needed which can be downloaded and installed from this **[link](https://riverbankcomputing.com/software/pyqt/download)**

 ### How to run tablist-extractor